Rainault/qfg1-randomizer/README.md

 When exiting the cave, wait at the cave entrance for a moment, then loop around the same way you came in.

 ## I found the Dagger, but I can't seem to make additional progress.
 Do I really have to grind combat?
 Probably, but it's not as bad as it sounds.
 Pick up about 1070 rocks ("get rock" 107 times) to overflow your encumbrance.
-This will make you very difficult to hit in combat.
-Then go to the goblin ambush and "fight bush".
-Dodge repeatedly until you're out of stamina, then escape.
-Rest, exit, return, and "fight bush" again.
-Repeat, sleeping at Erana's Peace if necessary.
-This will get your stats high enough that you should be able to survive difficult fights.
-Then you just need to grind Weapon Use until you can actually hit the harder monsters.
+Make sure you can still move around without being encumbered -- if you still move slowly, you need to pick up more rocks.

+Overflowing your encumbrance will make you very difficult (but not impossible) to hit in combat.
+You'll still need to grind your stats high enough to actually defeat any monsters, but this should make it a lot more feasible.

 ## Help!
 I need more money!
 Don't forget you can sell Mushrooms to the Healer.
 If you have the Toadstools, you can drop all of them on the ground and pick them back up again, and the game will forget that they were Toadstools.